Deian26/management-system/README.md

 A system that aims to facilitate the file management of an organization.

 Requirements:
-- a local database
+- a local database, configured in management_system/SYSTEM/SETTINGS/XML_databases.xml (connection string)
 - .NET support
-- IDE to build the executable
+- IDE to build the executable (needs to be capable of opening .sln projects)
+- OS: Windows

 Main programs used in development:
 - Micrososft Visual Studio 2022 Community Edition